A Guide

 and 25 minutes from the airport.
 Groot Constantia and the Constantia

 winelands close by.
-15 minutes from the nearest beaches at Hout Bay.
+15 minutes from the nearest beaches at Hout Bay. |

 Constantia

-Lodge, Guesthouse, CONSTANTIA Constantia Lodge lies among
+Valley Lodge, Guesthouse, CONSTANTIA

 Constantia